Dog Food 101: Breaking Down Grains and Gluten Free Diets

 Whilst many dogs appear to do okay with a diet containing grain, most will thrive on nutrition with higher meat content.

-Veterinarians and food manufacturers are discovering that grain free dog food can be problematic for some dogs, causing allergies and other health problems, which we will discuss later in this article.
+Veterinarians and food manufacturers are discovering that grain free dog food can be problematic for some dogs, causing food allergies and other health problems, which we will discuss later in this article.

 What is grain free dog food?